 Most of U.S. natural gas imports are from Canada

-In 2018, about 97% of U.S. total annual natural gas imports were from Canada and nearly all by pipelines.
-A small amount of CNG came by truck from Canada—less than 0.1% of total imports.
-About 3% of total U.S. natural gas imports came as LNG, 86% of which were from Trinidad and Tobago.
+In 2022, about 99% of U.S. total annual natural gas imports were from Canada and nearly all by pipeline.
+A small amount of CNG —0.01% of total natural gas imports—was tranported by truck from Canada.
+About 1% of total U.S. natural gas imports was LNG; 99% was from Trinidad and Tobago and the remainder was from Canada.
 U.S. natural gas imports are generally highest in winter when imports help meet increases in natural gas demand for heating.